 Recently, I was chatting with a close friend who holds a senior position at a Fortune 50 company.
 This is someone who is utterly driven, obsessed with work and defined in large part by his professional life, rarely slowing down to catch his breath.
 But a back injury had forced him to slow down.
 In fact, the injury was…Continue

 Added by Ryan Scott on April 7, 2014 at 12:46am — No Comments

 Smartphones and tablets have definitely changed the way we live.
-In…Continue
+In fact, the total number of mobile users has already…Continue

 Added by Kyle H. Albert on April 3, 2014 at 3:25am — No Comments

 Is there any difference between responsible procurement and sustainable procurement?
 To me there is.

 Even though the terminology “sustainable procurement” is also used in the private sector, I typically see them use the terminology “responsible procurement” or “responsible sourcing”.